maxKrusz/BrainShare/USERSTORIES.md

 * Share information using links

 ## User Story 6
-AS AN ASPIRING SELF-TAUGHT PROFESSIONAL FINDING THE ANSWERS CAN BE DIFFICULT, I WANT QUICK ACCESS TO INFORMATION.
+USER STORY: AS AN ASPIRING SELF-TAUGHT PROFESSIONAL FINDING THE ANSWERS CAN BE DIFFICULT, I WANT QUICK ACCESS TO INFORMATION.

 ### Acceptance Criteria
 * Ability to add users and exchange information
 * Implement AI assistant to ask questions/do tasks
 * Ability to search for educational resources in app

+## User Story 7
+USER STORY: AS A GENERAL USER, I WANT TO BE ABLE TO LOGIN TO MY BRAINSHARE ACCOUNT

+### Acceptance Criteria
+* User can sign up for BrainShare
+* User can sign into BrainShare
+* User can sign out of BrainShare